MohammedAhmed124/MTC-AIC-3-CodeCraft/model/README.md

 ![MTCFormer Architecture](Arch.jpeg)

 ## Overview
+We are happy to introduce MTCFormer, our custom-designed architecture tailored for EEG classification tasks.
+Built with domain adaptation in mind.
 `MTCFormerV3.py` implements the MTCFormer model, a deep learning architecture designed for EEG-based classification tasks, especially in scenarios with domain shift (e.g., different subjects or sessions).
 The model is built for both task prediction and domain adaptation, making it robust for real-world EEG competitions and research.

 ## Key Features